PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 echo "Point your browser to https://tigress-web.princeton.edu/~$NETID/$JOBNAME"
 ```

+After defining some variables the script downloads data from Tiger.
+It then runs a self-written utility called `calc` on that data to generate two figures and an HTML page.
+The figures and HTML page are then uploaded to Tiger where they are moved onto `tigress-web`.
+One can then view the figures in a web browser.

 In this example we focused on a single job but this approach can be extended to multiple jobs.
-Furthermore, after generating the figures one could also run a second script on the new data and take actions like launching additional jobs or canceling queued jobs.
+Furthermore, in addition to generating figures, the script could also take actions based on the new data like launching new jobs or canceling queued jobs.
 And all this would occur before you arrive in the morning.

 The `index.html` file is simply this: